DimitryDushkin/DimitryDushkin.github.io/posts/personal_task_management_with_obsidian.md

 As we discussed in the post ["When you're overwhelmed, simplify"](https://dushkin.tech/posts/when_you_overwhelmed_simplify/), simplifying complex tasks is crucial.
 This is especially true when you're involved in multiple workstreams and collaborate with dozens of people simultaneously daily.

-My primary tool in such cases is the preservation and structuring of information, supplemented by a few automation.
-The process focuses on:
+In situations like these, my main approach is to keep information well-organized and enhance workflow with some automation, which includes:

 - Gathering all input that helps in solving tasks,
 - Structuring tasks by categorizing them into projects,
 - Ranking projects by their current importance,
 - Highlighting the most important tasks at the moment,
-- Preserving a list of completed tasks for compiling a performance self-review twice a year.
+- Preserving a list of completed tasks for compiling a performance self-review.

-Research shows [3, 4] that distributing different aspects of a task to other brain areas usually yields better results.
-Personal task management is one of these ways of dealing with everyday activity, which adds value overall and unloads a brain with tons of staff.

-## The workflow
+## Obsidian

-<iframe width="560" height="315" src="https://www.youtube.com/embed/l5n8VvumNrc?si=AT_dJbYTBj4YHuHa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-_Video with process in the nutshell: creating tasks, list of most imporatant tasks, archiving tasks_

 My tool of choice helping to harness daily chaos is a free markdown-based editor [**Obsidian**](https://obsidian.md/).
-In [this post](https://dushkin.tech/posts/my_productivity_tools/), I'm covering why I choose Obsidian over Notion, Logseq, Apple Notes and other tools.
+If you're interested why I choose Obsidian over Notion, Logseq, Apple Notes and other tools see [this post](https://dushkin.tech/posts/my_productivity_tools/).

-TLDR: it's fast and secure (everything is stored locally), has excellent mobile apps, has a great plugin ecosystem, and seems like a high-quality product (I faced zero bugs for the past year).
+TLDR: Obsidian is fast and secure (everything is stored locally), has excellent mobile apps, has a great plugin ecosystem, and seems like a high-quality product (I faced zero bugs for the past year).
 Although it's free and you can sync files via any cloud storage, it's somewhat non-trivial to set it up for iOS.
 So, in the end, I bought a built-in Obsidian cloud sync solution for personal use, and for work, I use a different vault which lives only on a corp laptop.

+## The workflow

+<iframe width="560" height="315" src="https://www.youtube.com/embed/l5n8VvumNrc?si=AT_dJbYTBj4YHuHa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+_Video with process in the nutshell: creating tasks, listing most important tasks, archiving tasks_

 The process is focused around: